Elon Musk: Twitter asks NI secretary what 'tosh' looks like

 - Published

-Twitter's new chief executive Elon Musk has responded to the Northern Ireland secretary of state after he called for fake news to be eliminated from the platform.
+Twitter's billionaire owner Elon Musk has responded to the Northern Ireland secretary of state after he called for fake news to be eliminated from the platform.

 The exchange came after Chris Heaton-Harris rubbished rumours of his resignation after a fake email was circulated.